taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 We see numerous panels showing close-ups of the workspace, with tools and materials typical of an electrical workshop, chemistry wet lab, plumbing equipment and tools, field biology equipment, etc. Over these panels, Zalo's voice continues: "...ideally, it can give electrical and chemical readings of other animal species, plants, objects, anything you could possibly want to scan!"

-Zalo: "So today's challenge is to debug this prototype, and learn how to morph e-syrup!
-Careful though, you only get 2 or 3 morphs out of an e-syrup circuit, 4 if you're very lucky!"
+Zalo: "So today's challenge is to debug this prototype, and learn how to morph eSyrup!
+Careful though, you only get 2 or 3 morphs out of an eSyrup circuit, 4 if you're very lucky!"

 ### Page 2

 View of the **INFRADESTRUCTORS** workspace, several hours later.

-Min: "I didn't realise so many Orbiter products use e-syrup circuits!
+Min: "I didn't realise so many Orbiter products use eSyrup circuits!
 It's everywhere!"

 Zalo, Min, and a few other **INFRADESTRUCTOR** trainees are seated together.
 Most of them have finished working and they are philosophising before dinner.

 An Earther **NORMIE** trainee: "Yeah, it really makes me want to get body mods..."

 Zalo taps a tool on his leg distractedly: "But you know, it's a real pain in the ass to be tied to Government standard issue body mods, which have at most 4 morphs available.
-In theory, living e-syrup should be able to go through an infinite number of morphs - think of all the crazy mods we COULD make, one that could last our whole lives!"
+In theory, living eSyrup should be able to go through an infinite number of morphs - think of all the crazy mods we COULD make, one that could last our whole lives!"

 An Earther **GANGIE** trainee: "But then who will make sure that the mods are safe?"